 Additionally, before calling a professional, replace the filter if you haven’t recently, and make sure the gas line valve is completely open.
 If none of the above steps work, it’s time to call in a pro to fix the problem!

-If you’ve ruled out dirty filters and ignition or pilot light problems, your furnace issue could be related to the thermostat not functioning properly.
+If you’ve ruled out dirty filters and ignition or pilot light problems, another common furnace problem is the thermostat not functioning properly.
 If your furnace is not producing heat, is producing erratic amounts of heat, or if the furnace is cycling on and off more than usual, you’ll want to check the thermostat.

 First, check that the power switch for the furnace is on, as this typically powers the thermostat as well.
 Next, try replacing the backup batteries on the thermostat.
 Then, look for a tripped circuit breaker or a blown fuse and reset or replace it.